-How to deal with the sovereign and banking risk loop is at the center of the policy and regulatory debate.
+On the 5th July 2016, Bruegel hosted a Round Table on how to deal with the sovereign and banking risk loop is at the centre of the policy and regulatory debate.
 There is a widespread awareness that excessive exposures of banks towards sovereigns and vice-versa may be a source of systemic risk, under-rated by the current regulation.

-This event, organised to coincide with the launch of the IV issue of European Economy: Banks Regulation and the Real Sector will discuss the key ingredients of this debate and the main policy options.
+This event, organised to coincide with the launch of the issue 2016.1 of European Economy – Banks, Regulation, and the Real Sector discussed the key ingredients of this debate and the main policy options.

 16:00 – 16:10: Opening:

-- Giorgio Barba Navaretti, Professor of Economics, University of Milan, and Chief Editor of European Economy-Bank Regulation and the Real Sector
+- Giorgio Barba Navaretti, Professor of Economics, University of Milan, and Chief Editor of European Economy-Banks, Regulation, and the Real Sector.

 16:10 – 17:10: Panel discussion: